finchnSNPs/tutorial_DAPC_ADMIXTURE/README.md

 country_labels_2020.csv | country labels for maps
 map_files | directory containing shapefiles from http://thematicmapping.org/
-snp_seminar.R | the R script of this tutorial snp_seminar.html |the R markdown of this tutorial rendered as an HTML snp_seminar_admixture |directory containing ADMIXTURE Outputs snp_seminar_packages.R | list of packages and code to install and load them
+snp_seminar.R | the R script of this tutorial snp_seminar.html |the R markdown of this tutorial rendered as an HTML - download to view snp_seminar_admixture |directory containing ADMIXTURE Outputs snp_seminar_packages.R | list of packages and code to install and load them